LunaTheArcticFox/Starbound-Mod-Manager/README.md

 ============

 If you'd like to fork the project and send a pull request my way with bug fixes or cool new features, feel free to!
 You'll get a spot on the contributors' list with a link to wherever you want.

+# License

+This project is now licensed under the MIT license.